 Title IX Education Amendment

 All students have a right to an education free of discrimination, including sexual harassment and all forms of sexual intimidation and exploitation.
 Saint Paul College is committed to creating an environment free of any form of sexual harassment.
 Complaints or concerns should be directed to the Discrimination/Harassment Officer, Thomas Matos, Associate Vice President of Student Development & Services at 651.846.1362 or Office 1418 on the first floor of Saint Paul College.

 Commitment to Serving Students With Disabilities

 Section 504 of the Rehabilitation Act & Americans with Disabilities Act

 Persons with disabilities have the right to equal opportunity for education as prescribed by law.
-Disability Services is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.
+Access & Disability Resources is responsible for creating a barrier-free environment while empowering students to grow towards independence and self-assertion.

-Concerns or complaints should be directed to the ADA/Disability Services Designee: Caidin Riley, Director of Disability Services at 651.846.1547 or email Caidin Riley.
+Concerns or complaints should be directed to the ADA/Access & Disability Resources Designee: Caidin Riley, Director of Access & Disability Resources at 651.846.1547 or email Caidin Riley.
 For TTY Communication, contact the Minnesota Relay Service at 7-1-1 or 1.800.627.3529.